bywires/bywires-pelican/content/articles/backbone-for-invertebrates.md

 * Next image button which is disabled on the last image
 * Border around the active thumbnail

-Our non-Backbone code grows to over 70 lines (2.3x increase) and starts looking a little unstructured.
+Our non-Backbone code grows to about 70 lines (2.3x increase) and starts looking a little unstructured.
 It doesn't exactly offer up a solid pattern for building other similar UI components.

 ```javascript
 $(function() {